The Geometry of Warped Product Singularities: Degenerate warped products of singular manifolds

 \eqref{thm_wp_deg_fundam:metric_B_constant_F} $\metric{X,Y}=\metric{X,Y}_B$ is constant on fibers, and $V\metric{X,Y}=0$ because $V$ is vertical.

 \eqref{thm_wp_deg_fundam:metric_F_var_B} $X\metric{V,W}=X(f^2\metric{V,W}_F)=2f\metric{V,W}_F X(f)$. \end{proof}

-The following proposition generalizes the properties of the Levi-Civita connection for the warped product of ({\nondeg}) {\semiriem} manifolds \cfeg{ONe83}{206}, to the degenerate case.
-We preferred to express them in terms of the Koszul form, and to give the proof explicitly, because for degenerate metric the Levi-Civita connection is not defined, and we need to avoid the index raising.
+The properties in the following propositions are similar to some properties of the Levi-Civita connection for the warped product of ({\nondeg}) {\semiriem} manifolds {\cf} \eg \cite{ONe83}, p. {206}, but in addition are valid for the degenerate case too.
+These properties and their proofs in the regular case can't be adapted immediately, because for degenerate metric the Levi-Civita connection is not defined, and also we need to avoid the index raising.
+But by rewriting them in terms of the Koszul form, rather than the Levi-Civita connection, they work for degenerate warped products too.